print + digital.

 AWARDS + RECOGNITION + PRESS

 Brown's obsession with design began at an early age in Brighton, England.
 Collecting stamps, making scrapbooks, delivering London newspapers and magazines, as well as a trip to Paris were all influences.
-At fifteen — before he had his own camera — he began printing his father’s negatives in the family basement.
+At fifteen — before he had his own camera — he began printing his father’s negatives in a stone basement.

 Brown has over twenty years experience art directing and designing magazines.
 His publications and clients include Adbusters [Vancouver], enRoute [Air Canada, Montreal], I.C.E., Shift, Outpost, Raygun [prototype, Los Angeles] and Unlimited [Alberta].